martinbudden/BabyCube/README.md

 3. **Require minimal tools for assembly**
     * Assembly can essentially be completed using just hex keys.
     * Some small files are useful cleaning up printed parts, and optionally an M3 tap (and tap wrench) can be used to start self-tapping holes.
-    * A drill and 3mm bit is required to drill the holes in the aluminium base, but a 3D printed base can be used instead.
+    * A drill with 2mm and 3mm bits is required to drill the holes in the aluminium base, but a 3D printed base can be used instead.
 4. **Require minimal rework of printed parts**
     * [NopSCADlib](https://github.com/nophead/NopSCADlib) provides several features to avoid part rework.
     * All parts can be printed without supports.
 [Hanging holes](https://hydraraptor.blogspot.com/2014/03/buried-nuts-and-hanging-holes.html) are used to avoid supports in the display housing and the X_Carriage front.